Lawsuit seeks to block Arizona ban on Down syndrome abortion

 The lawsuit says the law will have a chilling effect on the communications between doctors and patients, preventing physicians from counseling women about a difficult decision.
 And it says the threat of criminal penalties will discourage abortions for any reason if the doctor has cause to suspect the fetus could have a genetic abnormality.

 Abortion opponents say the bill ensures children diagnosed with disabilities before birth don’t face discrimination.
-Cathi Herrod, president of the anti-abortion group Center for Arizona Progress, called the bill “one of the most significant pro-life bills in recent history” when it was signed into law in April.
-She could not immediately be reached for comment on the lawsuit.
+Cathi Herrod, president of the anti-abortion group Center for Arizona Progress, which lobbied for the bill, said she was confident it will be upheld in court.

+“As a society, within our laws we do not discriminate on born individuals due to genetic conditions, neither should we discriminate against unborn children solely because of genetic conditions,” Herrod said.
+Arizona already bans abortions based on race and sex, so it’s not unprecedented to ban abortions based on the genetic abnormality reason, she added.

 Down syndrome abortion bans have gained traction recently in several GOP-controlled states, most recently in Arizona and South Dakota.
 Though the laws are on hold in several states, the Sixth U.S. Circuit Court of Appeals has allowed Ohio and Tennessee to enforce them.